hygull/try-django-admin-cookbook/README.md

 admin.site.index_title = "Apps and related models"
 ```

-so that will look like below
+so that it will look like below.

-> **Note:** I am not going to paste the whole code next time, this is to make sure my point clear to you readers only first time so stay active, stay focused.
+> **Note:** I am not going to paste the whole code next time, this is to make sure my point is clear to you readers only first time.
+So stay active, stay focused.

 ```python
 """cookbook URL Configuration